stage-coffee/website/README.md

 place.
 Food is the default tab.
 Coffee opens directly at [stagecoffee.com/menu?tab=coffee](https://stagecoffee.com/menu?tab=coffee).

-Coffee entries are grouped into Espresso, Batch, Pour Over and Retail.
+Coffee entries are grouped into Espresso, Batch, Pour-over and Retail.
 Customers can expand a coffee to see its origin, process, other facts and prices.

 ### Events